blbadger/blbadger.github.io/language-representations-inputs.md

 	return output
 ```

-If we are very selective with our `allowed_tokens` and only allow words in the target input to be selected, we find that the input may be exactly recovered by a trained GPT-2 transformer block, such that the input representation is for $N=2000$ is $\mathrm{The \; sky \; is \; blue.}$.
-With some learning rate tuning and a sufficiently large $N$, we can recover the target input even for 4 or all 12 transfomer decode blocks.
+If we are very selective with our `allowed_tokens` and only allow words in the target input to be selected, we find that the input may be exactly recovered by a trained GPT-2 transformer block, such that the input representation is for $N=2000$ is $a_g = \mathrm{The \; sky \; is \; blue.}$  With some learning rate tuning and a sufficiently large $N$, we can recover the target input even for 4 transformer blocks, but for all 12 blocks it is rare that $a_g = a$ even after tuning such that $\vert \vert a_g - a \vert \vert < \vert \vert a' - a \vert \vert$.

+This is remarkable in that even a very small expansion of the allowed vocabulary results in a trained GPT-2 block being unable to accurately recognize the input.
+For example, given the words of the sentence 'The sky is blue or red depending on the time of day.' as our allowed tokens, after $N=20k$ steps we have

+$$
+a_g = \mathtx{\;  day \; or \; day \; blue \; or}
+$$

+In contrast, the same model before training is capable of recovering the target input after $N=200$ steps.
+Note that neither trained nor untrained GPT-2 model with all 12 blocks is capable of recovering the input for even that slightly expanded vocabulary.

 ### Implicit Language Tasks